Rasters (rasterio)#

 • Visibility, line of sight, and visible area

-This type of operations is beyond the scope of rasterio, but there are other, more spatialized third-party Python packages for DEM analysis.
-In this section, we are going to demonstrate calculation of topographic indices, namely topographic aspect, using the richdem package.
+This type of operations is beyond the scope of rasterio, so have to look for an external solution.
+One option is to use a spatialized third-party Python package for DEM analysis, such as richdem or xdem.
+In this section, we are going to demonstrate another option: using GDAL command line programs.

 Note